 View past events

-Outputs from the SIPR International Policing Conference 2013 (and our previous events) now available
+Outputs from the SIPR-GMU Symposium and the Scottish International Policing Conference, October 2014 (and our previous events) now available

 Professor Lorraine Mazerolle presented the 7th Annual Lecture on 13th November 2013.